April 18, 2020, 11:00 am – 12:00 pm

 Members only.
 Registration required.

 Join President and CEO Sally Elk to explore one of our most recent preservation projects, Soup Alley.
-Visit the site’s communal dining area for prisoners, and, for the first time, step inside a mess hall and enjoy an unobscured view of the main kitchen.
+Visit the site’s communal dining area for prisoners, and, for the first time, step inside a mess hall and enjoy an unobscured view of the food serving areas.

 Located on a wedge of land between Cellblocks 4 and 5, Soup Alley contained a fully equipped kitchen and, as of 1924, two massive but narrow mess halls where prisoners ate together.
 After initial stabilization in 2013, Eastern State began interpreting this space on Hands-On History tours.
 In recent months, Soup Alley has been closed for extensive preservation.